Thank you for your interest in employment with the City of Longview Fire Department.

 - Oral interviews are scheduled as names are received from the testing agency.
 Candidates names once established on the City’s eligibility list are valid for one year from the date placed on the list.

-- Oral interviews are scheduled before an interview board for those candidates who have successfully passed the written and CPAT and names have been certified by Production Systems Technology.
+- Oral interviews are scheduled before an interview board for those candidates who have successfully passed the written and CPAT and names have been certified by Public Safety Testing.
 After testing and interviews, applicants are ranked on an eligibility list.
 Applicants are considered when vacancies occur based on the Civil Service "Rule of Three" for additional selection screening, including background investigation, and medical evaluation before final offers of employment will be made.

 - Written examination which is a commercially prepared, multiple-choice test with questions relating to general fire fighting practices.